Teaching Character: Positive Psychology for Every Teacher

 Erasmus+ course summary

 The high prevalence of stress and depression among young people worldwide, small rise in life satisfaction, and the synergy between learning and positive emotion all argue teachers need to focus on teaching skills of happiness beside the content teaching.
 We need teachers who facilitate curiosity, grit, persistence, and passion of students.
 Integrating positive psychology into the curriculum has the power to improve students' engagement and accomplishment by helping them to stay optimistic, delay gratification, strengthen willpower, increase resilience, build meaningful social relationships, and find greater meaning and satisfaction.
-This course shows how inspiring teachers integrate teaching character strengths, optimism, positive emotions, resilience, and positive relationships into their own teaching.
+This course shows how inspiring teachers integrate teaching character strengths, optimism, pleasant emotions, resilience, and positive relationships into their own teaching.

 "Excellence is not a gift, but a skill that takes practice.
 We do not act rightly because we are excellent; in fact we achieve excellence by acting rightly." – Plato